0x1-A/AutoMemProc_Beta/README.md

 This feature underscores AutoMemProc's commitment to catering to both beginners, who might prefer a structured interface, and advanced users, who might need the flexibility and power of direct CLI access.

-**Target Audience**:
- - Digital forensics professionals or researchers who often analyze memory dumps.
-   Incident responders looking to quickly triage potentially compromised systems.
-   Educators or students in cybersecurity courses where memory analysis is a topic.

-**Optimized Environment**:
-- AutoMemProc is optimized for Unix environments and may not function as intended in other operating systems.

 ## Key Point

 - Ensure proper permissions are granted for this tool to execute without errors.